 - On sandwiches - bye bye mayo!
-I'm spreading zhoug sauce on my turkey avocado sandwiches forever!!
+I'm spreading this sauce on my turkey avocado sandwiches forever!!

 - With falafel - this is the most traditional use of the sauce.
-Try it on my friend Lauren's Falafel Quinoa Bowls!
+Try it in these Vegan Falafel Bowls!

 - As a salad dressing - mix equal parts zhoug and olive oil to create a flavorful salad dressing!